AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_metadata_visibility"
 >title="Metadata visibility"
->abstract="<p>Indicates which of the audience's metadata is visible to other organizations before they connect with your organization. </p> <p> **Identity count** controls whether your partner can view identity counts for your audiences when viewing overlap reports in the discovery tab. **Audience overlap %** controls whether collaborators are able to discover overlap percentages between their audiences and yours."
+>abstract="<p>Indicates which of the audience's metadata is visible to other collaborators before they connect with you or within project views.. </p> <p> **Identity count** controls whether your collaborator can view identity counts for your audiences when viewing overlap reports in the discovery tab. **Audience overlap %** controls whether collaborators are able to discover overlap percentages between their audiences and yours."

 >[!NOTE]
 >
 >If your collaborator has all audiences set to private, a project's **[!UICONTROL Relevant audiences]** section in the **[!UICONTROL Discover]** workspace will be blank.
-For more information, read the [discover](/help/guide/collaborate/discover.md#relevant-audiences). guide.
+For more information, read the [discover](/help/guide/collaborate/discover.md#relevant-audiences) guide.

-Metadata visibility indicates the visibility of an audience's metadata to other organizations before they connect with your organization ,or within different project views.
+Metadata visibility indicates the visibility of an audience's metadata to other collaborators before they connect with you, or within different project views.
 To update the audience's metadata visibility, select the **[!UICONTROL Edit]** option within the **[!UICONTROL Metadata visibility]** section.

 ![The Metadata visibility section of an individual audience's workspace.](/help/assets/setup/add-manage-audiences/audience-details-metadata.png)